frontendpatterns/frontendpatterns.dev/src/content/patterns/breadcrumb.md

 ## Solution

-Apply the Breadcrumb pattern by displaying hierarchical navigation trail showing user's location in the application, and reinforce it with concise examples or tests.
+Display hierarchical navigation trail showing user's location in the application.
 For example, map `/settings/profile` and `/settings/security` to nested layouts so URLs mirror what users see.